Xunnamius/project-utils/README.md

 - A [`workspaces`][56] key in the root `package.json` file.
   - A `package.json` file with at least a `name` key must exist at each package root.
+- [semantic-release-atam][2] installed (**and the original semantic-release not installed**).
+  - semantic-release-atam is a drop-in replacement for semantic-release, but with annotated tag and monorepo (ATAM) support.
+- [`@projector-js/semantic-release-plugin`][51] installed and configured.
+- conventional-changelog configuration must meet the minimum requirements listed in [`@projector-js/config-conventional-changelog`][25].
+- semantic-release-atam configuration must meet the minimum requirements listed in [`@projector-js/config-semantic-release-atam`][31].

 **Example**